Seeloewen/Random-Item-Giver-Updater-Legacy/SECURITY.md

 ## Supported Versions

-Only the newest version of the Random Item Giver is supported, so make sure you stay up to date.
+Only the newest version of the Random Item Giver Updater is supported, so make sure you stay up to date.

 ## Reporting a Vulnerability